danielschleindlsperger/syncify/README.md

 npm start # with Vercel account npm run dev # with vanilla Next.js: Some functionality might not work as expected, e.g. the redirect from /

+npm run debug # same as the dev script, but starts a Node.js debug server

 # generate a publicly available url and proxy requests to localhost
 npm run webhook-proxy